RWKV/RWKV-wiki/docs/basic/FAQ.md

 If you are not not familiar machine learning, I would recommend [Andrej Karpathy series on neural networks](https://www.youtube.com/watch?v=VMj-3S1tku0&list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ&ab_channel=AndrejKarpathy) - this would help provide a good foundation on various neural network architectures concepts.

 A good starting point, is to look into [RWKV in 150 lines of code](https://github.com/BlinkDL/ChatRWKV/blob/main/RWKV_in_150_lines.py), which is a good starting point to understand the core concepts of RWKV.
+You can find the 150 lines explained in more details at the following [blog post here](https://johanwind.github.io/2023/03/23/rwkv_details.html)

 Alternatively, you can study it up via the [RWKV paper](https://arxiv.org/abs/2305.13048)